SaidNivek/Project_2_Juan_Kevin/README.md

 - Easily see if other user pictures on a main feed

 ## Stretch Goals
-- Easily see if there are other pictures posted on a main page
-- Main feed would have photos by timestamp
+- Main feed would have photos by timestamp (check)
-- user authentication / email sign-up
-- Comments by anonymous users or only authenticated users?
-- Grid of posted pictures on profile page
+- Grid of posted pictures on profile page (check)
-- Delete picture or comments if authenticated
+- Delete picture or comments if authenticated (no)

-## MVP Project Description
+- user authentication / email sign-up (no)

 ## Layout / Wireframes